Skip to content

 • Searing Meats:

-• The frying pan's wide, flat surface is ideal for searring meats to a golden brown while sealing in juices and flavors.
+• The flat surface allows meats to brown evenly while sealing in flavour and moisture.

 • Stir-Frying: